Dargan Arch Walking Track in the Blue Mountains

 Once you’ve finished admiring this incredible sight, retrace your steps back to the top via the same path.

-And once you’re back on higher ground, simply follow the walking track back to the car parking area.
+And once you’re back on higher ground, simply follow the same trail back to the car parking area.

 Dargan Arch is one of many exciting highlights near Lithgow.
 Check out our guide to the best things to do in Lithgow for a complete list and make a long weekend of it.